How to search the InterPro website?¶

 Select a data type

-The browse page opens up with 7 data types to allow browsing of InterPro entries, Member databases signatures, Proteins, Structures, Taxonomies, Proteomes or Sets.
+The browse page opens up with 7 data types to allow browsing of InterPro entries, Member databases signatures, Proteins, Structures, Taxonomies, Proteomes or Clans/Sets.

 Select any additional filters